fastly/fastly-magento2/README.md

 1. Download the zip archive of this repository to a temporary location on your server and extract it.
 2. Copy the contents of the app directory in the archive to the app/code directory of your Magento2 instance.
-3. Open the command line to enable the module: "bin/magento module:enable Fastly_CDN".
+3. Open the command line to enable the module: "bin/magento module:enable Fastly_Cdn".
 4. Due to Magento2's caching and deployment mechanisms additional steps for cache cleaning and compiling might be necessary.

-If any critical issue occurs you can't easily solve, call "bin/magento module:disable Fastly_CDN" to disable the FastlyCDN module.
+If any critical issue occurs you can't easily solve, call "bin/magento module:disable Fastly_Cdn" to disable the FastlyCDN module.
 If necessary clear Magento's cache again.

 Upload the VCL file bundled with the FastlyCDN module to your Fastly service.